DSuveges/GameOfLife/README.md

 ### Contents:

-In this workbook, a game of life engine is implemented in python, with 3 possible mechanism of pattern genergations:
+In this notebook, a game of life engine is implemented in python, with 3 possible mechanism of pattern genergations:
 * Paterns can be randomly generated ("soup").
 * An established pattern can be downloaded from the [cetral pattern library](http://www.conwaylife.com/wiki/Category:Patterns).
 * A bitmap of a pattern can be read pixel by pixel to reconstruct the pattern.

-An example input for the latter solution:
+__An example input for the latter solution:__

 ![GOL input bimap](https://raw.githubusercontent.com/DSuveges/GameOfLife/master/Breeder_wiki.png)

+The ipython notebook contains steps to generate nice animation as well.